img

 Worry not; we are here to help you make the right decision for your business and its goals when it comes to deciding which tool to deploy for your organization.

 Let us begin by briefly explaining each tool and some of its products, followed by a comparison between the two BI tools.
-Finally, we will discuss which tool is best for achieving your business goals.
+Finally, we will discuss which tool is best for achieving your business goals in 2025.

 Power BI is a cloud-based business intelligence tool that creates data visualizations using Microsoft systems like Azure, Excel, and SQL.
 It was launched as an add-on to Excel in 2013.